Python-SIP/sip/doc/directives.rst

     %End

-This directive is used to specify the handwritten code that converts a Python object to a mapped type instance and to handle any ownership transfers.
+This directive is used to specify the handwritten code that converts a Python object to a C/C++ instance and to handle any ownership transfers.
 It is used as part of the :directive:`%MappedType` directive and as part of a class specification.
 The code is also called to determine if the Python object is of the correct type prior to conversion.